Read the latest information on

 Keeping these livestock separated on arrival reduces contact with other livestock or animals (the key transmission event for many diseases) and allows you to monitor a contained area for signs of disease, weed germination or pest incursion.

-Ideally incoming livestock should be kept isolated for three weeks.
+Ideally, incoming livestock should be kept isolated for three weeks.
 This allows time for most diseases to develop enough for you to see signs of illness.
 If three weeks is not possible, allowing at least a week will still be enough time for signs of many diseases to show and allow for unwanted weed seeds to pass through the gut of livestock in the containment area and not over the broader property.

-During the time that livestock are segregated, it is important to monitor them for signs of ill health.
+During the time that livestock is segregated, it is important to monitor them for signs of ill health.
 You can also monitor the area for signs of germination of new weeds or pests.
 Monitoring of the area should be done during the time that livestock are held and for the weeks following to make sure germination of weed seeds are detected and addressed early.

 A strong animal health program can significantly reduce the impacts of endemic disease on your property.
 Know what diseases are endemic to your area, what vaccines and treatments are available and what the treatment history is for purchased livestock.
 This will ensure that your animal health program doesn’t double up on treatments and is relevant to your region.